-Clarks Summit is a decidedly white-collar borough, with fully 92.37% of the workforce employed in white-collar jobs, well above the national average.
+Unlike some boroughs, Clarks Summit isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Clarks Summit are a mix of both white- and blue-collar jobs.
 Overall, Clarks Summit is a borough of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Clarks Summit who work in teaching (14.41%), healthcare (13.59%), and sales jobs (12.80%).
+There are especially a lot of people living in Clarks Summit who work in sales jobs (12.42%), office and administrative support (12.21%), and management occupations (11.67%).

 Also of interest is that Clarks Summit has more people living here who work in computers and math than 95% of the places in the US.

 Clarks Summit is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The borough’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
-Finally, Clarks Summit’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.
+Finally, Clarks Summit’s overall crime rate is lower than average for the country.

 The people who call Clarks Summit home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Clarks Summit residents report their race to be White, followed by Native American.
-Important ancestries of people in Clarks Summit include Irish, Italian, Polish, and English.
+Important ancestries of people in Clarks Summit include German, Irish, Italian, English, and Polish.

 The most common language spoken in Clarks Summit is English.
-Other important languages spoken here include Portuguese and German.
+Other important languages spoken here include Polish and German/Yiddish.